 The first step in completing a thesis is finding an area of research that is of interest to you.
 In several classes, students are expected to write extensive literature reviews on an area of research.
 Choosing a topic that you may potentially select for your thesis can help get you ahead on learning what the research says about topics that interest you.
 Discussing your area of interest with your potential advisor or other professors is always helpful.
 They may have an idea of past research articles that you have not considered or may help with study design ideas.

 Thus, you are encouraged to begin thinking and reading about potential thesis topics early on, in order to narrow one down during your first or second semester in the program.
 You should have begun working on drafting your thesis prospectus by the completion of your second semester.
 You are strongly encouraged to be working on the thesis while taking courses.
-Once you have completed your coursework, the University requires that you enroll each semester for at least two hours of thesis credit. your status is , and you must undergo a cumbersome process for readmission.
+Once you have completed your coursework, the University requires that you enroll each semester for at least two hours of thesis credit.
+If you are not enrolled in coursework for two consecutive semesters, your active student status is discontinued, and you must undergo a cumbersome process for readmission.
 Students who complete the 6 thesis hours need not be enrolled continuously thereafter in thesis hours if they meet the minimum university requirement for full-time or part-time enrollment through other coursework.
 A student must be enrolled in a minimum of 2 thesis hours, however, in the semester of graduation (i.e., final thesis defense).

 The second step is preparing the thesis prospectus, which includes an introduction, literature review, method overview, references, tables/figures, and appendices.
 The prospectus is a proposal of your research study which will be orally defended and must be approved by the full committee before Internal Review Board application and actual thesis research is begun.
 The proposal consists of an introduction, complete literature review, and a prospective method section.
 Your major advisor will determine when the thesis prospectus is ready to send to the supervisory committee.
 Members of the committee need at least two weeks to review your thesis prospectus, from the time the finalized document is emailed to them to the oral defense.
 Some committee members may need more than two weeks, so it is important that you communicate with them as you begin to schedule the oral defense.
 Often it can be difficult to find a defense date and time for the oral defense that is convenient for all your committee members, so it is important to plan accordingly.